Section 8 Search Logo

 • Spending more than 50% of your income on rent

-If you fit into one of these categories, you may be eligible for expedited assistance.
-It’s important to note though that being eligible does not guarantee emergency housing.
-How many local resources are available is also important, this is just the first step.
+If at least one of these circumstances seems familiar to you, you may be up for expedited assistance.
+It's important to note, though, that being eligible does not guarantee emergency Section 8 housing.
+How many local resources are available is also important; this is just the first step.

 Step 2: Contact 211 for Immediate Assistance

-The first step in seeking emergency housing assistance is to contact 211, a nationwide service that connects people with local resources and support.
-Dialing 211 will connect you with an operator who can provide information on available emergency housing options and guide you through the process.
+Your first move in seeking emergency housing assistance is to dial 211, a nationwide service that connects people with local resources and support.
+Dialing 211 will connect you with an operator who can provide info on available emergency low-income housing options.

 Step 3: Gather Necessary Documentation